ZieglerAE/OSACHumanitarianDashboard/README.md

 1. Data from the ACLED was imported and then filtered using the following key words to determine relevancy to humanitarian workers: 'humanitarian (notes/actor2/assoc_actor_2), aid work (notes/actor2/assoc_actor_2)'.
 The following key phrase omitted entries: 'humanitarian source, humanitarian funds, humanitarian preparedness, humanitarian map' and 'peaceful (sub_event_type).
 This process was double checked for accuracy and precision.

 2. ACLED data was grouped using the inter codes as found in ACLED's  ACLED's External/State Forces was combined with ACLED's State Forces tag, an unknown tag was created that filtered if the actor name was "unknown" or "unidentified."
-Lastly, a new group was created - Violent Islamist Extremist Groups - from ACLED's inter2 (Political Milita) tag based on these key words for actor1: 'boko', 'katiba', 'islamic state', 'isis', 'jnim', 'iswap', 'isgs', 'al-qa', 'al qa', 'al-s', 'al s', 'islamist', 'veo', 'violent extremist', 'ansaroul', 'ansarul', 'ansar', 'al-mo', 'al mo', 'mujao', 'aqim'.
+Lastly, a new group was created - Violent Islamist Extremist Groups - from ACLED's inter2 (Political Milita) tag based on these key words for actor1: 'boko', 'katiba', 'islamic state', 'isis', 'jnim', 'iswap', 'isgs', 'al-qa', 'al qa', 'al-sha', 'al sha', 'islamist', 'veo', 'violent extremist', 'ansaroul', 'ansarul', 'ansar', 'al-mo', 'al mo', 'mujao', 'aqim'.

 3. Data from the AWSD was imported and then grouped using the ACLED inter code groupings and the values from the previously filtered ACLED dataset.
 Several incorrect latitude/longitude pairs were manually corrected.